 HNC treatments can have hard impact on patient’s aesthetics and functionalities and, due to their toxicity, can cause severe morbidity and greatly deteriorate patient’s quality of life.
 A more precise prognostic prediction than the current TNM system is needed that allows implementing the first-line treatment that maximizes the therapeutic result and minimizes the impacts of therapy.

-BD2Decide DSS provides clinicians with the “means” and all the necessary information to tailor treatment and care delivery pathway to each and any HNC patient during their usual practice, in contrast to current “one-size-fits-all approach”.
-BD2Decide realizes and validates an Integrated Decision Support System that links population-specific epidemiology and behavioral data, patient-specific genomic, pathology, clinical and imaging data with big data techniques, multiscale prognostic models.
-Advanced graphical visualization tools are developed for prognostic data disclosure and patient co-participation to the selected treatment.
-BD2Decide will improve the clinical decision process, uncover new patient-specific patterns that can improve care, and create a virtuous circle of learning.
+BD2Decide DSS is intended to provide clinicians with the “means” and all the necessary information to tailor treatment and care delivery pathway to each and any HNC patient during their usual practice, in contrast to current “one-size-fits-all approach”.
+BD2Decide realized and validated an Integrated Decision Support System that links population-specific epidemiology and behavioral data, patient-specific genomic, pathology, clinical and imaging data with big data techniques, multiscale prognostic models.
+Advanced graphical visualization tools have been developed for prognostic data disclosure and patient co-participation to the selected treatment.
+BD2Decide intent is to improve the clinical decision process, uncover new patient-specific patterns that can improve care, and create a virtuous circle of learning.

-A multicentric clinical study with more than 1.000 patients will be used to validate the system.
+A multicentric clinical study with more than 1.000 patients has been used to validate the system.

-MultiMed Engineers will be involved in Task 8.3 — Health technology and assessment of the usability of the system and in Workpackage 9 — Exploitation strategy and actions for maximizing project impact.
+MultiMed Engineers has been mainly involved in Task 8.3 — Health technology and assessment of the usability of the system and in Workpackage 9 — Exploitation strategy and actions for maximizing project impact.

 Project web site: www.bd2decide.eu